Skip to additional navigation Skip to content

 This option provides for a reduction in the borrowing need over approximately the asset’s life.

-18. As well as the need to pay off an element of the accumulated General Fund borrowing requirement used to fund capital expenditure each year (the capital financing requirement - CFR) through a revenue charge (the MRP) it is also allowed to make additional voluntary contributions (voluntary revenue provision – VRP).
-In times of financial crisis the Council has the flexibility to reduce voluntary contributions.
+1. As well as the need to pay off an element of the accumulated General Fund borrowing requirement used to fund capital expenditure each year (the capital financing requirement - CFR) through a revenue charge (the MRP) it is also allowed to make additional voluntary contributions (voluntary revenue provision – VRP).
+In times of financial crisis, the Council has the flexibility to reduce voluntary contributions.
+Table 2 (paragraph 12) includes the use of capital receipts to bring the CFR down by funding capital expenditure.

 “The management of the local authority’s investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

-The code also covers non-cash investments which are covered at paragraph 67 below.
+The code also includes non-cash investments which are covered at paragraph 66 below.
+Under the revised Prudential code, investments are separated into categories for Treasury Investment, Service Investment and Commercial Investment.

-21. This Strategy Statement includes those indicators that relate to the treasury management functions and help ensure that the Council’s capital investment plans are affordable, prudent and sustainable, while giving priority to the security and liquidity of those investments.
+2. This Strategy Statement includes those indicators that relate to the treasury management functions and help ensure that the Council’s capital investment plans are affordable, prudent and sustainable, while giving priority to the security and liquidity of those investments.
+TMP 1 (Treasury Management Practices) sets out the Council’s practices relating to Environmental Social

 The Current Economic Climate and prospects for Interest Rates